mousepawmedia/devdocs/network/source/tools/sphinx.rst

 change things like project name, author, copyright, and version, as well as build options and theme.

-If you just created this documentation directory, open this file in Atom, and then look for :code:`html_theme`.
+If you just created this documentation directory, open this file and then look for :code:`html_theme`.
 Change this from :code:`alabaster` to :code:`sphinx_rtd_theme`.
 The new line should look like this::